 The first step to squashing the pain in your head is knowing what type of headache has hit.
 Discover how to ID (and deal with) the four most common kinds.

 Headaches can range from mildly annoying to “OMG!”
 And oftentimes, taking over-the-counter pain medication just doesn’t do the trick — it can even put you at risk for a chronic condition called medication overuse headache.
-Just 10 doses per month is too much.
-Find out how to tell which kind of headache you have and the best way to shut it down.
+It is imperative to limit medications for the acute attack in order to avoid the dreaded Medication Overuse Headache formerly known as rebound headache.

 Migraine is more than a “regular” headache.
 It is a complex neurological condition in which a bad headache is one of the symptoms.
 They tend to run in families and are more common in women than men.

-How you know you have one: While the primary symptom is a painful headache, migraines can also cause nausea, vomiting, visual disturbances and other neurological symptoms, including sensitivity to light, sound and smells.
+How you know you have one: While the primary symptom is a painful, throbbing headache, migraine is associated with nausea, vomiting, sensitivity to light, sound and smells.
 Untreated, symptoms can last between 4 and 72 hours.
+An attack lasting over 72 hours constitutes status migrainosus.

 Most people think sinus headaches are a symptom of sinusitis.
 In fact, they are often migraines that cause sinus symptoms, in addition to common migraine nuisances like throbbing pain, nausea and sensitivity to light and sound.